miziomon/awesome-wordpress/README.md

 * [WP Rollback](https://wordpress.org/plugins/wp-rollback/screenshots/) - Rollback (or forward) any WordPress.org plugin or theme like a boss.
 * [Members](https://wordpress.org/plugins/members/) - Members is a plugin that extends your control over your blog.
 It's a user, role, and content management plugin that was created to make WordPress a more powerful CMS.
 The foundation of the plugin is its extensive role and capability management system.
 This is the backbone of all the current features and planned future features.
+* [GitHub Updater] (https://github.com/afragen/github-updater) - A simple plugin to enable automatic updates to your GitHub, Bitbucket, or GitLab hosted WordPress plugins and themes.
+It also allows for the remote installation of plugins or themes.
+* [Rewrite Rules Inspector] (https://wordpress.org/plugins/rewrite-rules-inspector/) - A straightforward WordPress admin tool for inspecting your rewrite rules.
+View a listing of all your rewrite rules, see which rewrite rules match a given URL (and the priorites they match in), or filter by different sources of rewrite rules.
+Perform a soft flush of your rewrite rules to regenerate them.

 #### Media Gallery
 *Images e media *